-- This short guide has been produced by the Children’s Commissioner to help answer some questions you may have about coronavirus.
+- This short guide has been produced by the Children’s Commissioner to help answer any questions you may have about coronavirus.

-- MIND has information and support on their website if you’re worried about coronavirus and how to cope with the changes to your life
+- MIND has information and support on its website if you're worried about coronavirus and how to cope with the changes to your life

 - Young Minds pulled this blog together with tips for maintaining good mental health